All is Possible for the Christian

-1 Timothy 2:8 I want men everywhere to lift up holy hands in prayer, without anger or disputing.
-9 I also want women to dress modestly, with decency and propriety, not with braided hair or gold or pearls or expensive clothes, 10 but with good deeds, appropriate for women who profess to worship God.
-11 A woman should learn in quietness and full submission.
-12 I do not permit a woman to teach or to have authority over a man; she must be silent.
+1 Timothy 2:8 I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting; 9 in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, 10 but, which is proper for women professing godliness, with good works.
+11 Let a woman learn in silence with all submission.
+12 And I do not permit a woman to teach or to have authority over a man, but to be in silence.
 13 For Adam was formed first, then Eve.
-14 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.
-15 But women will be saved through childbearing--if they continue in faith, love and holiness with propriety.
-(NIV)
+14 And Adam was not deceived, but the woman being deceived, fell into transgression.
+15 Nevertheless she will be saved in childbearing if they continue in faith, love, and holiness, with self-control.
+(NKJV)

 The Apostle Paul started the eastern churches, was imprisoned in Rome, and then ministered in Spain.
 While he was in Spain, or on his way back, he received word of problems in the eastern churches, likely because of his long absence.
 So he writes this letter to Timothy in the mid 60’s A.D., who is helping the church in Ephesus, which consisted of many house churches.

 The problems consisted of false teaching running rampant, in Ephesus especially.
 This letter was sent to restore worship order in the churches, specifically addressing the problems of which Paul had heard.
 In the preceding passage, Paul wrote of the objects of prayer, that prayer should be for all people and all needs, not just a few select people in the church.
 Now, in this passage, he addresses the proper demeanor for prayer, and worship in general, first addressing men, then women.
 He is addressing specific problems present in the church at that time.
 However, his teachings, as always, are the timeless teachings of Christ and therefore are useful for us today.